 Q1: How do you create an AI strategy for a company?

-Ans: To design an AI strategy, I begin by understanding the company’s business goals, challenges, and existing capabilities.
+Ans: To design an AI strategy, I begin by understanding the company’s business goals.
+This approach aligns with best practices in AI strategy development for enterprises’ challenges and existing capabilities.
 I identify areas where AI can provide measurable value, such as automation, predictive analytics, or improved customer experience.
 Once priorities are set, I define the roadmap, required data, technology stack, and team structure.
 I also ensure that governance, responsible AI, and clear success metrics are part of the strategy.

 Q2: How do you align AI initiatives with business outcomes?